Current State: Our achievements and where we want to improve

 - Decrease garbage bag limits in two phases:

-- In the first phase, the current three-bag bi-weekly limit would be reduced to two bags in 2023.
+- In the first phase, the current three-bag bi-weekly limit would be reduced to two bags.

-- In the second phase, the bi-weekly limit would be reduced to one bag in 2031.
+- In the second phase, the bi-weekly limit would be reduced to one bag.

 - Extensive promotion and education would accompany these changes, including tips on how to reduce waste.

 - The bag limit aims to encourage residents to:

 - participate in waste diversion programs, such as the Blue Box and Green Cart programs.